Overview of Gout

 - Chronic kidney disease, a condition that develops when your kidneys are damaged and cannot filter blood the way they should.

 - High blood pressure.

-- A condition that cause your cells to turnover rapidly, such as psoriasis, hemolytic anemia, or some cancers.
+- Conditions that cause your cells to turn over rapidly, such as psoriasis, hemolytic anemia, or some cancers.

-- Kelley-Seegmiller syndrome or Lesch-Nyhan syndrome, two rare conditions in which your body either doesn’t have the enzyme that regulates uric acid levels or doesn’t have enough of that enzyme.
+- Kelley-Seegmiller syndrome or Lesch-Nyhan syndrome, two rare conditions in which your body either does not have the enzyme that regulates urate levels or does not have enough of that enzyme.

-Some medications can increase your risk of getting gout, including:
+Some medications can increase your risk of developing gout, such as:

 - Diuretics, which help your body eliminate excess fluid.